Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

 A user has an unexpected afternoon off from work and wants to see what tools are available now to see what projects they can complete around the house.

-1. The homeowner visits the base URL of the website (apex hostname and root path)
+1. The homeowner visits the website, logs in to their account, and ends up on the homepage of the website.

-2. If the homeowner isn’t logged in, they are presented with controls to do so
+2. The homeowner scrolls down to the map.

-3. The homeowner is brought to their user homescreen/dashboard
+4. The homeowner is able to adjust the Search Radius.

-4. The homeowner clicks the button “Nearby Now”, which takes them to a screen where they can browse the tools that are available to borrow and are within a search radius that is adjustable via scrubber bar control.

-5. The homeowner selects a tool and is presented with contact information for the owner of the tool.
+5. The homeowner is presented with red pins on the map if there are any nearby listings.

-6. The homeowner can optionally close the website or log out afterwards.
+6. The homeowner can click on any of the red pins to view the tool listing details or exit the website.